ss-is-master-chief/MPI-Project-2018/README.md

 The following features can be added
    + More note sequences
       + The random sequence can be selected once at setup() and once right before replay.
 Since the code will run until it encounters a null character, the length of note sequence is not a cause for concern.
-   + Interfacing LEDs to display winners and other such details
+   + Interfacing LEDs to display winner and other such details